 5. Email retargeting offers profile enrichment and analytics insights

 Email retargeting provides you with enough insights to guide your advertising journey.
 With the help of cookies and tracking, you can enrich your understanding of customers’ behavior as they browse your site and interact with other touchpoints.
+It isn’t enough for a visitor to make their email address known, you want to have a more complete customer profile.

 With the help of such vital information, you can easily detect where you need to direct your marketing efforts to increase ROI.
+A creative management platform (CMP) can provide great advertising analytics for your ad campaigns.

 How to Set Up and Optimize Your Email Retargeting Campaign